mightyfrog/BottomNavigationView-Sample/README.md

     ... />
 ```

-## How to display icons and texts at all time
+## Display icons and texts at all time

 Set **app:labelVisibilityMode="labeled"** in the BottomNavigationView tag.